MileHacker Logo

 Park Permits & Health

-While park entry is free, some activities within the Great Smoky Mountains National Park have specific permit requirements or reservations for planning.
+While park there is no entry fee, some activities within the Great Smoky Mountains National Park have specific permit requirements or reservations for planning.
 Standard U.S. Entry health requirements also apply to all visitors.

 Special Permits & Health Notes